Maptell/crowmap/README.md

 If you want to open an already existing mapfile, click on the `Open` button.

-The order of various objects of Mapserver including the layers can be changed using the up and down arrows in the dialog box.
+The order of various objects of Mapserver including the layers can be changed using the `Up` and `Down` arrows in the dialog box.
+Use the `Delete` button placed next to the arrow keys to remove the objects.

 <p align="center">
 <img alt="Crowmap Screen" src="/img/readme/crowmapc.png" width="500" />